 Semiya Payasam, a rich dessert served on festive occasions and marriage feast in Southern India.
 This payasam recipe yields sweet, mango flavored semi-thick kheer.

-But this mango semiya payasam would be loved by both sweet-toothed and non-sweet-toothed people.
+But this delicious semiya payasam would be loved by both sweet-toothed and non-sweet-toothed people.
 The important fact that it is very simple and easier to make with very few ingredients.
 And can be made well in advance when making for family gatherings, parties, and potlucks.

 The summer brings an abundance of varieties of mango fruit.
 And this once such recipe which you should try in the mango season.
 On the nonfruit seasons, canned mango pulp would be the best choice.

 Where can we find the best mango pulp for this payasam recipe?
 Canned Alphonso mango pulp may be found in your nearby Indian grocery stores.
 This variety of pulp is really great, you would accept it if you have used it before.